garyesmith/scrolling-map-game-engine-demo/README.md

 There are two ways to navigate the game map:

- - use the keyboard arrows keys (for desktop computers)
+ - Use the keyboard arrows keys (desktop)
- - tap or click on any walkable map location to walk to that cell (for any device)
+ - Tap or click on any walkable map location to walk to that cell (desktop or mobile)

-Level maps are rendered dynamically at runtime from JSON configuration files.
+Level maps are rendered dynamically at runtime based on JSON configuration files.

 The demo includes two sample interconnected levels.
-The code is designed to be human readable, well-commented and understandable by developers interested in using this as a base to build a fully-functional game with their own maps, artwork and additional logic.
+The code is designed to be human readable, well-commented, and comprehensible by developers interested in using this as a base to build a fully-functional game with their own maps, artwork and additional logic.

 ### Dependencies